|Price||$79.99 billed once (1-Year Plan)|

 AVG Secure VPN providers users with servers in 50+ servers in 30+ countries and 50+ locations around the world.
 They still need to expand on their offerings, but customers do have the ability to choose special servers for P2P/Torrenting and streaming, both of which function smoothly.

-I also conducted server testing on numerous locations to identify bare-metal servers from virtual (fake) ones.
+I also conducted speed/server testing on numerous locations to identify bare-metal servers from virtual (fake) ones.
 The process took me about an hour, where I tested around 20 locations.
 Gladly, all the servers were located at the exact destination advertised.